rust-lang/rust/text/0000-hash-simplification.md

 # Summary

-Pare back the `std::hash` module's API to match more closely what other languages such as Java and C++ have.
-Consequently, this alteration in default hashing strategy alters the story for DoS protection with the standard library's `HashMap` implementation.
+Pare back the `std::hash` module's API to improve ergonomics of usage and definitions.
+While an alternative scheme more in line with what Java and C++ have is considered, the current `std::hash` module will remain largely as-is with modifications to its core traits.

 # Motivation